 - To make the PIZZA:

 - Remove one ball of dough from refrigerator and bring to room temperature.

-- Coat cast iron pizza pan or cookie sheet with olive oil.
+- When the oven and pan are preheated, coat cast iron pizza pan or cookie sheet with 1 tablespoon of olive oil.

-- Top with coarse salt, pepper, and cheeses.
+- Top with cheese and coarse salt, pepper.

 - Remove from oven when crust becomes brown and cheese is melted and beginning to brown.

-- Immediately top with figs, prosciutto and arugula.
+- Immediately top with prosciutto, goat cheese, and arugula.